vishu2724/edustack-backend/README.md

 # EduStack – Course Selling Platform (Backend)
+A scalable Node.js backend for a course selling platform featuring JWT authentication, role-based access control, and MongoDB Atlas integration.

 This repository contains the **backend** of the full-stack **EduStack – Course Selling Platform**, built using **Node.js, Express.js, and MongoDB**.